greyscalepress/interview-project/content/interviews/2014-04-30-Dave_Crossland.md

 # Dave Crossland - Future Type Tools

-Interview with Dave Crossland about the floss type design ecosystem, recorded April 30 2014.
-Conducted for Libre Graphics Magazine, the Type Issue.
+Interview with Dave Crossland about the floss type design ecosystem, recorded in April 2014.
+Conducted for *Libre Graphics Magazine*, the Type Issue.

-on FontForge
-Metapolator
-font bakery
-type testing tool
-...

 ## FontForge